neheller/kits21/README.md

 ## Usage

+### Installation
+1) Install dependency for normalized surface dice:\
+`pip install git+git://github.com/deepmind/surface-distance`
+2) Clone this repository
+3) Install this repository by running `pip install -e .` in the folder where the setup.py is located

 ### Download

 Start by cloning this repository, but note that **the imaging is not stored here**, it must be downloaded using one of the `get_imaging` scripts in the `starter_code` directory.
 Currently there are implementations in: